 Upon successful completion of this course students will be able to:

-- Explain connections between games and the construction of social and communication spaces.
+- Explain connections between cell phones usage and the construction of hybrid spaces.

-- Explain how mobile, location aware and wireless interfaces influence communication and society, changing perceptions of urban spaces.
+- Identify how mobile, location aware and wireless interfaces influence communication and society, changing perceptions of urban spaces.

 I will be grading on the University's A+/F scale, as follows:

 - 97-100 = A+